-To declare or change a major, a student must process a Change or Declaration of Major form available in the Office of Academic Advising.
-The signature of the School dean is required.
+To declare or change a major, a student must process a Change of Declaration of Major form available in the Office of Academic Advising.

 Major programs, with the exception of certain professional programs, may not exceed a total of sixty-two semester hours including prerequisite courses, with no more than forty-eight semester hours required in any one discipline, including prerequisite courses and courses taken to meet General Education requirements.
-No more than fifteen hours of General Education courses may be counted in a single major; a maximum of eighteen hours (nine from each discipline) may be counted in a joint major.
+No more than fifteen hours of General Education courses may be counted in a single major; a maximum of eighteen hours

+(nine from each discipline) may be counted in a joint major.